Blue KC FAQs

 Some patients may qualify for Continuity of Care benefits.
 Please contact Blue KC to learn whether you qualify and to apply for extended coverage through Blue KC.
 You can contact Blue KC at the number on the back of your insurance card.
 We cannot predict how long the approval process for Continuity of Care claims may take, so please contact Blue KC immediately to better understand their process and ensure your care is not interrupted.

-Call Blue KC at the number on the back of your insurance card and tell them how important it is to you to keep NKC Health in-network.
+- Call Blue KC at the number on the back of your insurance card and tell them how important it is to you to keep NKC Health in-network.
+Ask Blue KC about your eligibility for continuity of care, which may allow you to continue seeing your NKC Health providers for a period of time.

-For more information on the progress of the negotiation, please continue to visit this page, and be sure to read emails and any other communications from NKC Health for important updates.
+For more information on the progress of the negotiation, please continue to visit nkchealth.org/KeepYourCare and be sure to read emails and any other communications from NKC Health for important updates.